ESRTS/OptimalTaskPhasing/README.md

 * **Password:** osboxes.org

 The source code is deployed on the desktop and all required software is installed.
-To move to the folder and activate the prepared virtual environment, the following commands are exected:
+To move to the folder and activate the prepared virtual environment, the following commands are executed:

 ```
 cd Desktop/OptimalTaskPhasing